Cohomology of the Universal Abelian Surface with Applications to Arithmetic Statistics: Introduction

 {\bf{Outline of paper.}} In Section \ref{sec:A2}, we give a description of the spaces of study and the cohomological tools used throughout the paper.
 In Section \ref{sec:universal-surface}, we prove Theorem \ref{thm:universal-surface} and in Section \ref{sec:fiber-powers}, we prove Theorem \ref{thm:low-degree-computation} and completely work out the cohomology of $\mathcal X_2^2$ as an example.
 In Section \ref{sec:symmetric-powers}, we carry out analogous arguments to prove Theorem \ref{thm:low-degree-sym-n} and work out the cohomology of $\mathcal X_2^{\Sym(2)}$.
 In Section \ref{sec:arithmetic-statistics}, we deduce new arithmetic statistics results about abelian surfaces using the previous sections, including Corollaries \ref{cor:avg-fq-points}, \ref{cor:nth-fiber-asymptotic-in-q}, \ref{cor:sym-asymptotic-in-q}, and \ref{cor:variance}.

 {\bf{Acknowledgements.}} I am deeply grateful to my advisor Benson Farb for his support and guidance throughout this project, from suggesting this problem to commenting extensively on numerous earlier drafts.
-I am also grateful to Aleksander Shmakov for his help with many aspects of the project, including explaining technical background details and giving thorough comments and corrections on a previous draft.
-I would like to thank Eduard Looijenga and Dan Petersen for their patient responses to many questions about the subject matter.
+I am also very grateful to Aleksander Shmakov for his continued generous help with many aspects of the project, including explaining technical background details and giving thorough comments and corrections on a previous draft.
+I would like to thank Eduard Looijenga, Dan Petersen, and Alexander Yong for their patient responses to many questions about the subject matter.
 I thank Ronno Das, Nir Gadish, and Linus Setiabrata for insightful conversations and comments on an earlier draft of this paper, as well as Linus for catching an error in that draft.
 I thank Frank Calegari and Jordan Ellenberg for useful comments which improved the exposition of this paper.
-Lastly, I thank Jeff Achter for indicating a relevant computation and Carel Faber, Nate Harman, Nat Mayer, and Philip Tosteson for helpful correspondences.
+I also thank Jeff Achter for indicating a relevant computation and Carel Faber, Nate Harman, Nat Mayer, and Philip Tosteson for helpful correspondences.
+Lastly, I thank the anonymous referee for their meticulous comments that vastly improved this paper.